DYCI2/om-dyci2/README.md

 ------
 ### Installing om-dyci2:

 No need to compile.

+**om-dyci2** can be used in either in [OM 6.13] or [o7] environments.
-See [o7 external libraries](https://openmusic-project.github.io/pages/libraries) manual page.
+  * See [o7 external libraries](https://openmusic-project.github.io/pages/libraries) manual page for o7.
+  * See [OM6 external libraries](http://repmus.ircam.fr/openmusic/libraries) manual page for OM 6.13.

 The **om-dyci2** source folder including libdyci2.so (or the pre-packed version distributed in this project's [release pages](https://github.com/DYCI2/om-dyci2/releases)) must be installed in one of the library folder specified for OM/o7.

-Alternatively, you can just specify this repository as one of the "Libraries folder" in the o7 Preferences.
+Alternatively, you can just specify this repository as one of the "Libraries folder" in the OM/o7 Preferences.

 ------
 ### Getting started